-This information explains growth hormone (GH) stimulation testing using L-arginine (L-AR-jah-neen) and clonidine (KLON-uh-deen) at Memorial Sloan Kettering (MSK), including how to prepare and what to expect after.
+This information explains growth hormone (GH) stimulation testing using clonidine (KLON-uh-deen) and L-arginine (L-AR-jah-neen) at Memorial Sloan Kettering (MSK), including how to get ready and what to expect after.
+In this resource, the words “you” and “your” refer to you or your child.Back to top

 About Growth Hormone